 It should come as no surprise that back pain is among the most commonly reported work-related injury.
 While some instances of work-related back pain are fairly clear cut in terms of who is responsible for financial compensation (to cover current and future medical treatments), that’s not always the case.
 Here’s a closer look at factors that determine whether or not an employer is likely to be liable for back pain.

-If you had preexisting back issues that you never disclosed to your employer, including any fairly recent back surgery, you may face a challenge in trying to secure workers’ compensation benefits.
+If you had preexisting back issues that you never disclosed to your employer, including any fairly recent spine surgery.
+Los Angeles residents may face a challenge in trying to secure workers’ compensation benefits.
 If, however, your back pain was under control and caused by a workplace accident, you may have a valid claim.
 Liability can also be based on what an employer fails to do.
 If, for instance, you were not given proper equipment to safely move heavy boxes, your employer may be liable.